bakasheddy/RetainMe-Predicting-Customer-Retention/README.md

 - the most dorminant people in the bank are of the age range 19 - 39
 - the age groups who churn the most are of the age range 40 - 59
 - the most active and inactive gae groups are young adults, i.e 19 - 39
+- most workers earn low salaries and have balance
+- most people who churn have low balnce and earn low salary
 - the most important feature to determine churn is age

 # Key finding

-> middle age group churn the most from all other age groups, there could be several reasons why this happens
+> Age is the most importannt feaauture to determine churn possibility, middle age group churn the most from all other age groups, there could be several reasons why this happens

 - Career Plateau: Middle-aged employees may have been with the organization for a while and may have reached a plateau in their careers.
 They may feel like they have hit a ceiling in terms of opportunities for advancement, and may become bored or disillusioned with their work.